 Advantages of vacuum casting

-- Prices and deadlines: the use of silicone for the mould allows a reduction of costs compared an aluminium or steel moulds.
+- Prices and deadlines: the use of silicone for the mold allows a reduction of costs compared to an aluminum or steel molds.
 In addition, you can achieve economies of scale from around ten parts, which makes this method more valuable than 3D printing.
 Finally, it takes 7 to 10 days to get 30 to 50 functional prototype parts, making it an attractive method to meet urgent needs.

 Limits of vacuum casting

-- Lifetime of the mould: the silicone mould has a shorter lifetime than an injection mould, and the tool thus created can produce only a few dozen parts.
+- The lifetime of the mold: the silicone mold has a shorter lifetime than an injection mold, and the tool thus created can produce only a few dozen parts.

 Preferred uses of vacuum casting